keboola/connection-docs/orchestrator/index.md

 {: .image-popup}
 ![Automate modal](/orchestrator/automate.png)

-You have to specify the orchestration name and schedule:
+Specify the orchestration name and schedule:

 {: .image-popup}
 ![Automate modal](/orchestrator/automate-modal.png)

-If any of the predefined scheduled options do not fit your needs, you can select **Custom schedule** to be able to set up an individual schedule.
+If any of the predefined scheduled options do not fit your needs, select **Custom schedule** to set up an individual schedule.

 {: .image-popup}
 ![Automate custom schedule](/orchestrator/automate-modal-custom.png)

-Wen you done, click the **Automate** button to create a new Orchestration containing the configuration as its only task.
+When done, click the **Automate** button to create a new Orchestration containing the configuration as its only task.
 The orchestration has no special properties, so you can further modify it as any other orchestration.